Back to blog

 How to identify unreliable data?

 Identifying unreliable data is crucial for drawing accurate conclusions and making informed decisions.
-Simply put, if key data reliability requirements are not met, you're working with bad data.
+If critical data reliability requirements are not met, you're working with bad data.

 There are a variety of reasons why data quality issues arise in organizations.
 It can happen due to human errors, technical problems, external factors, and poor data management.